rxn742/Sr88-Rydberg-simulation/README.md

 ```
 Another option is to download the repository as a .zip file and then extract to your desired location.

 This simulation has several dependencies that can be installed using a chosen package manager.
-If using anaconda, cd into the main directory and choose the virtual environment for your OS.
+If using Anaconda, cd into the main directory and install the virtual environment for your OS.

 Windows
 ```bash